Uintah Basin Student Research Internship Program

 Undergraduate Research Program

-Students have the opportunity to work in with a faculty member at USU Uintah Basin for an eight-week, paid summer internship.
-During that time students will make new discoveries and meet senior researchers from across the state of Utah.
+Students will work with a faculty mentor at USU Uintah Basin for an eight-week, paid summer internship.
+During that time, students will make new discoveries and meet senior researchers from across the state of Utah.

-Five students are selected for the program.
-Students choose a mentor for a summer project and are paid to work with them.
-Students design a summer project with their mentor and the program culminates when students present their work to the USU Uintah Basin research community.
+Six students will be selected for the program this summer.
+Students will choose a mentor for their summer project and be paid to work with them.
+Students will design a research project with their mentor and present their work to the Uintah Basin research community.
+Thus, this program will provide an opportunity for students to work USU Uintah Basin research faculty and meet potential employers in the Uintah Basin.

 *You will be prompted to select your program preference on your application.
-Please rank from 1 to 5, with one being your first choice.
+Please rank from 1 to 6, with 1 being your first choice.

 Dates & Deadlines: